taygetea/dialectical-debate/README.md

 # Dialectical Debate System

-**A multi-perspective debate system that generates insights through branching discussions and diverse observer viewpoints**
+**A multi-perspective debate system that builds persistent knowledge graphs through branching discussions and diverse observer viewpoints**

-## Status

-- ✅ **Phase 0:** Core debate mechanism with branching and merge-back
-- ✅ **Phase 1:** Single observer with biased perspectives
-- ✅ **Phase 2:** Automated observer generation with diversity optimization
-- 🔨 **Phase 3:** Graph structure (DAG) - Ready to implement

 ## What This Does

-The system generates philosophical debates between hard-coded agents (Literalist, Symbolist, Structuralist) on passages of text.
-Key innovations:
+The system generates philosophical debates between hard-coded agents (Literalist, Symbolist, Structuralist) on passages of text, accumulating insights into a persistent graph structure.

+### Key Features

-1. **Branch-and-merge:** Debates can branch off to explore specific questions, then merge insights back
+1. **Branching debates:** Discussions branch off to explore specific questions, then integrate back
-2. **Biased observers:** Instead of generic "what's important?" detection, observers with specific perspectives identify non-obvious branch points
+2. **Biased observers:** Specialized perspectives identify non-obvious tensions worth exploring
-3. **Automated diversity:** Generates multiple maximally-different observers for any passage
+3. **Automated diversity:** Generates maximally-different observers for any passage
-4. **Rich logging:** Every turn gets LLM-generated summaries, phase summaries, and structured output
+4. **Persistent knowledge graph:** Debates become nodes in a DAG with typed relationships
+5. **Context retrieval:** New debates reference and build on past discussions
+6. **Narrative export:** Graph linearizes to readable markdown with topological ordering

 ## Quick Start